jameszhang244/AnomalyDetection-Old/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](https://jupyter.org/)

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.
-Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

 ### Code
 The code for each experiment can be found in the AnomalyDetection file along with this README.
 You will be required to use the simulated_data.py Python file for all code using Boosted Decision Trees (BDT) involving simulated data.